atlashk/atlas/README.md

 ### App Stack

-Atlas provides an **app-stack configuration mechanism**: a named configuration profile that controls:
+Atlas provides an **app-stack** mechanism.
+Each app stack is a named profile that controls:

-1. Which **application and infrastructure technologies** are used (datasource, messaging, storage, observability, CSV library, etc.).
-It is defined in an YAML configuration file under `backend/app-stack/config/` (for example: `app-stack.local.compose.yml`).
+1. Which options are selected for **backend capabilities** (datasource, messaging, storage, observability, etc.), via a YAML configuration file under `backend/app-stack/config/` (for example: `app-stack.local.compose.yml`).

-List of options:
+List of options for each capability:

 | Capability | Options |
 |---|---|